 Brew kombucha often?
 Then you’ll soon be overrun by SCOBYs!
 I was so glad when I discovered that I can save them!
 Learn how to make a SCOBY hotel to have extra SCOBYs, or SCOBYs to share with friends.

-In more ways than one!
+Kombucha is a social beverage, in more ways than one!

-Every batch of kombucha produces new growth on your scoby (recommended source).
+Every batch of kombucha produces new growth on your SCOBY (recommended source).
 Kinda like tree rings in a tree!

 How To Create A Scoby Hotel

-So, to create a scoby hotel…
+To create a SCOBY hotel…

-Cover the jar with 2 coffee filters or a clean cloth, and secure with a rubber band.
+- Cover the jar with 2 coffee filters or a clean cloth, and secure with a rubber band.

 Also, read more from the Traditional Cooking School blog about this nutritious fermented beverage:

 save time, spend less, and get healthy... simple & delicious traditionally-cooked meals using ingredients you already have... even leftovers...
 30 min or less!